Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 3.1.7 Intellectual property generated by students

-• not be unreasonably impeded in submitting a thesis for examination and completing requirements for the award of a degree;
+• will not unreasonably impede the student submitting a thesis or assessment items for examination and assessment or otherwise prevent them from completing the requirements for the award of a degree

-• observe obligations of confidentiality in relation to the project.
+• will require the student to observe any obligations of confidentiality in relation to the project.

-To protect student interests, and in recognition of the different considerations which apply to student intellectual property, a student intellectual property protocol, approved by the Deputy Vice-Chancellor (Research and Commercialisation), sets out the mechanisms to implement these principles.
+To protect student interests, and in recognition of the different considerations which apply to student intellectual property, a Student Intellectual Property Protocol, approved by the Head of Research Portfolio and the Vice-President (Business Development), sets out the mechanisms to implement these principles.
+There is no obligation on the student to assign their intellectual property to complete their study.

 Top